Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • *.web.app

-1. the full URL path
+1. the full path

-2. wildcard-like labels or routing artifacts
+2. wildcard-like routing artifacts

 3. certificate SAN overlap